UWPCE-PythonCert/Py300/source/async.rst

 Giving up control
 -----------------

-``await`` passes control back to the event loop -- cooperaive multitasking!
+``await`` passes control back to the event loop -- cooperative multitasking!

 Usually, you actually need to wait for a task of some sort. but if not, and you still need to give up control, you can use:

 ``await asyncio.sleep(0)``

-You can, of course, actually have to pause for a period of time, but other than demos, I'm not sure why you'd want to do that.
+You can, of course, pause for a period of time (greater than zero), but other than demos, I'm not sure why you'd want to do that.

 Running Blocking Code
 ---------------------

 Sometimes you really do need to run "blocking" code -- maybe a long computation, or reading a big file, or.....

-In that case, if yo don't want your app locked up -- you need to put it in a separate thread (or process).
+In that case, if you don't want your app locked up -- you need to put it in a separate thread (or process).
 Use:

 result = await loop.run_in_executor(Executor, function)